-(r) Cash Flow Statement
+(r) Statement of cash flows

-The cash flow statement represents the cash transactions of the Association for the period from 1 of April 2014 to 31 March 2015.
+The statement of cash flows represents the cash transactions of the Association for the period from 1 of April 2015 to 31 March 2016.
 Cash and cash equivalents comprise cash on hand and in deposit and are subject to an insignificant risk of change in value.